-How to Let Go – the steps of fully letting go.
+How to Let Go – The 3 steps of letting go.

 To learn how to let go, it important to first safely become grounded and then open to the unpleasant emotion in a safe and gentle way.
 Scientific findings, reveal all thoughts are filed in the mind’s memory bank under a filing system based upon the associated feeling (Gray-LaViolette, 1982).